2 Ohio State football players plead not guilty to rape

 In dismissing the players from the team, Day said in a statement that “it is clear they did not live up to our standards and my expectations.”

-The charges were a problem for a program that has avoided major off-the-field trouble as Day begins his second year at the helm.
-Last season, All-American defensive end Chase Young was suspended for two games after it came to light that he had accepted a personal loan in violation of NCAA rules.
+The program has mostly avoided major off-the-field trouble as Day begins his second year at the helm.
+Last season, All-American defensive end Chase Young was suspended for two games after accepting a personal loan in violation of NCAA rules.

-Ohio State was 13-1 last season, its only loss against Clemson in a College Football Playoff semifinal.
-Spring practice starts March 2, and the Buckeyes open the 2020 season at home Sept.
-5 against Bowling Green.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.